Table of Contents:

 In summary, blockchain interoperability benefits DeFi protocols with:

 - Scalability: Utilizing several blockchain networks allows for greater scalability, faster transaction speeds and reduced gas fees.

 - Greater adoption: When a DeFi protocol supports interoperability, it can access a greater pool of users across the different networks and provide DeFi services to everyone.

 - Storage spread: A high number of users leads to higher storage costs for DeFi applications.
 When services are supported across several blockchains, DeFi protocols can spread storage costs evenly across networks.

-- Liquidity spread: The more users a DeFi protocol can reach, the more liquidity is available for lending, borrowing, staking, etc. Cross-chain interoperability creates an avenue for a large inflow of liquidity across several blockchains.
+- Liquidity spread: The more users a DeFi protocol can reach, the more liquidity is available for lending, borrowing, staking, etc. Interoperability creates an avenue for a large inflow of liquidity across several blockchains.

 Relevant cross-chain DeFi concepts

 As DeFi applications and protocols continue to build for a future where it will be possible to effortlessly transfer wealth between multiple blockchains, several projects and concepts have carved a niche for themselves in decentralized finance.
-They have become integral parts of the DeFi ecosystem, helping drive cross-chain transactions and, ultimately, DeFi adoption.
+They have become integral parts of the DeFi ecosystem, helping drive transactions across different blockchains and, ultimately, DeFi adoption.
 Some of them include: